-The village is sited at the verge of Charnwood Forest1.
+The village is sited at the verge of Charnwood Forest.
+(Part of the Conservation Area to the west of Main Street is included within the new National Forest.)
 The present village includes a strip of development along Beacon Road but the origins would appear to lie in two long roads.

 Main Street follows a fairly level path around the slope of Windmill Hill.
 At the centre of the village is a crossroads in a dip, where Main Street meets Meadow Road continuing as Maplewell Road, the second long street, which winds and rises to the south west up a rather steeply sided valley between the wooded hills.
-Meadow Road, now a cul-de-sac, was formerly Bakehouse Lane and was probably one of the principle routes into the village from Woodhouse and the valley.
+Meadow Road, now a cul-desac, was formerly Bakehouse Lane and was probably one of the principle routes into the village from Woodhouse and the valley.
 Another still exists as the footpath which enters the village at the playing fields.
 The edge of the Village is marked by St Pauls Church and its vicarage sitting high above the centre.